Scottish Health Survey

 The survey moved to a core and modular structure from 2008.
 Core questions are asked every year and go to the whole sample.
 A rotating (biennial) module goes to a proportion of the sample - most of these questions are asked every second year although some are asked annually.

-Sample size: In 2015, the achieved national sample sizes for the core module were 5,000 adults and 1,421 children.
-For individual health boards, minimum sample size has been reduced from 784 to 500 adults over the four-year period (2012-15).
-As in 2008-11, health boards continue to have the option to boost their target sample (for the 2013 survey, Ayrshire and Arran, Fife, Grampian and Western Isles opted to boost the main sample in their areas).
+Sample size: In 2023, the achieved national sample were 4,949 adult interviews and 2,184 child interviews were achieved, from 4,089 households. .
+For individual health boards, minimum sample size has been reduced from 784 to 500 adults over the four-year period (2012-15) and then changed to 125 per local authority.
+As in previous years, health boards and local authorities continue to have the option to boost their target sample.

 Smallest geographical unit reported: The one-off surveys were designed to provide data at national and regional levels, with regional results reported for seven 'health regions' based on amalgamations of the 15 health boards which existed at the time.
-Since 2008, the survey has been designed to provide national results annually and Health Board level data every four years.
+Since 2008, the SHeS sample has been designed to be representative of adults at Health Board level (for all Health Boards) following four years of data collection and in 2018 the sample size was increased to allow analysis by local authority.